FloridaPlayers/Documents/Constitution.md

 the Artistic director believes will carry out the artistic vision of the company while making their selections.
-The artistic director will be allowed to sit-in on selection committee hearings to give input about the artistic vision of the theater.
-The faculty advisor shall serve as ex-officio member of this committee.
+The artistic director will be allowed to sit-in on selection committee hearings to give input about the artistic vision of the theater.The faculty advisor shall serve as ex-officio member of this committee.
 The main duty of the Production Selection Committee shall be to select the Florida Players Production Season as outlined in Article XIII of this Constitution.
 Elections for